 Original Spanish chorizo is made from coarsely chopped pork and seasoned with paprika and garlic.
-It is a dry cured and air dried sausage.
 Most South American chorizos are of a fresh type which is fried for breakfast or grilled on a fire.
-Mexican Chorizo Sausage is made from pork that is ground and seasoned with chile peppers, garlic and vinegar.
+Mexican Chorizo is a fresh sausage made from ground pork and seasoned with chili peppers, garlic and vinegar.
 It is moister and much hotter than the Spanish chorizo.

 |pork butt||1000 g||2.20 lb.|